-Join us on Oct.
-8, 2019 for the next Jack K. Wolf Lecture, “Understanding Behaviors in Instrumented Cities: Challenges and Opportunities” presented by José M. F. Moura.
+On Oct.
+8, 2019, José M. F. Moura presented the Jack K. Wolf Lecture, “Understanding Behaviors in Instrumented Cities: Challenges and Opportunities.”
 Moura is the Philip L. and Marsha Dowd University Professor at CMU.
 His areas of expertise are signal and image processing, graph signal processing, data science, and learning.

 Shivendra Panwar, the director of CATT, gave a keynote presentation at the 40th IEEE Sarnoff Symposium 2019 on September 24, 2019.
 His presentation, “5G: Millimeter waves, millisecond delays?” provided an overview of 5G’s unique promise of ultra-reliable low latency communications while outlining some of the challenges 5G brings to the mobile landscape.